Concessionary travel schemes

 See the Concessionary Rail Scheme information sheet for more details.

 Depending on your circumstances you may also qualify for a Disabled Persons Rail Card (links to an external website), or if you are aged 60 or over you are eligible for a Senior Railcard (links to an external website).
 Both of these cards offer discounts of up to 1/3 off rail travel across Britain.

 If you have difficulty using normal buses then you may be entitled to use the councils "Ring & Ride" and "Dial-a-Ride" service.
 These services are operated with fully accessible minibuses.
 See the Demand Responsive Transport page for more information.

-If you are registered blind or partially sighted and your myfife card shows an "eye" symbol you will be entitled to free ferry travel throughout Scotland and the Islands.
+If you are registered severely sight impaired (blind) or sight impaired (partially sighted) and your myfife card shows an "eye" symbol you will be entitled to free ferry travel throughout Scotland and the Islands.
 Vehicles and companions will be charged at the appropriate brochure fares on the ferry.

 If you need help when travelling - SEStran Thistle Assistance Card